mcraa/KimiKamera/README.md

 Enable the `BlinkStick` service with passing the number of leds through the `-bsl` command line parameter.

 The service uses the [official library](https://github.com/arvydas/BlinkStickDotNet) from the manufacturer.
 The built dlls are in the `lib` folder.
 In case you need to rebuild them do `git submodule update --init` delete the dlls and build the KimiKamera project.
-If that does not work you can still build manually the `lib/BlinkstickDotNEt/BlinkStickDotNet/BlinkStickDotNet.csproj` and put the new dlls in the `lib` folder
+If that does not work you can still build manually the `lib/BlinkstickDotNEt/BlinkStickDotNet/BlinkStickDotNet.csproj` and put the new dlls in the `lib` folder.
+In the prebuilt dlls the custom `HidSharp` and `LibUsb` implementations are replaced with the nuget equivalents(?).
+This removes the `UsbMonitor` functionality what was not working by default either (on net5.0 by my testing), but makes Linux compatibility better.

 ### What service do you need?
 Pls add an issue or PR